SuperBrainBro/SecondThoughts/README.md

 # WGJ136
  A game my friends and I created for Weekly Game Jam 136.

- # KNOWN BUGS (Will be fixed soon!)

- * HEALTH BARS ARE NOT UPDATING
- * MAJOR LAG
- * ONE SPAWN LOCATION IS BROKEN

  ## To Do:
   * Make End Screen
   * Rework enemy spawning